WSU-kduncan/f24cicd-Sramahi/README-CI.md

 - **GitHub Actions**: Used to automate the CI/CD pipeline for the project.
 - **DockerHub**: Used to store and share the container image.

-This project helps in learning how to manage apps using containers and run them in isolated contexts.

 ## Containerizing Your Application

 ### How to Install Docker